Blairadam

 There are public toilets in Kelty Community Centre, Main Street.

 Blairadam is on the north side of the B914, 500 yards west of Kelty and Junction 4 of the M90.
-There is a car park at this main entrance and an alternative car park about ½ mile further along the forest road.
+There is a small parking area at the entrance just off the B914.
+The main car park can be found 500m further down the forest road.
+Please do not use the passing places on the forest road for parking.

 KY4 0JQ is the nearest postcode.